Lite Web SDK

 We recommend using the Web Seamless SDK for a smooth integration experience.
 This option provides a flexible payment solution with pre-built UI components and customization options.

-Welcome to the Yuno Lite SDK (Web) guide.
-This guide will help you get started with Yuno's payment solutions.
+This page provides a guide to get started with Yuno's Lite SDK (Web) payment solutions.
 Whether you're looking to implement your first payment integration or enhance your existing setup, this guide provides all the information you need to create a seamless payment experience for your users.

 Choose your integration method